 3.5 Horizontal directional drilling

 Perhaps the most catalytic development of the last century within the oil and natural gas industry is the perfection of horizontal drilling techniques.
-Horizontal drilling was first pioneered in an experimental fashion in the early 20th century.
+Horizontal drilling was first pioneered experimentally in the early 20th century.
 Companies as early as the 1920s took note of oil wells that dropped significantly in production and pressure amounts.
 Though incapable of proving such at the time, some suspected rival companies of drilling horizontally into their reservoirs.
 Officially, horizontal directional drilling (HDD) became a recognized possibility in legal disputes between production companies.

 Originally this technique was considered outright impossible or highly improbable at the least.
 Horizontal drilling was confined to the category of phantom phenomena until early, niche-practice pioneers in the 1930s demonstrated their ability to drill directional wells.
 Many decades would pass before HDD became a truly significant source of investment for drilling and production companies.
 This was largely due to the limitations of technology, materials, and engineering.
 Many difficulties prevented the regular use of HDD oil wells.